mrochaUTAS/WWEdge/README.md

 # WWEdge
-R script for wood checks and shrinkage quantification from wood wedges
+R-script for check and shrinkage quantification using disc-derived wedges